The science behind vinegar’s tangy goodness

 So if you fancy getting experimental with ethanoic acid, choose regular kitchen vinegar.
 Try this: take a jar and fill it with vinegar, leaving a few centimetres at the top.
 Plop in an egg (unbroken) and leave it.
 Watch what happens over the next day or so.
 The first thing you’ll notice is bubbles streaming off the shell.
 Then froth will start to appear, sitting on the vinegar’s surface as scum.
 What’s happening?
 The acid in the vinegar is actually eating through the shell of the egg, which is made of calcium carbonate.
 The bubbles are carbon dioxide, one of the products of the reaction.
 Because ethanoic acid is a weak acid, it takes a while to work, but you’d see a much more aggressive reaction if you tried the same thing in a chemistry lab with hydrochloric acid.
 The reaction is similar to what happens when acid rain falls on limestone rocks.
 That’s because limestone rocks are also made from calcium carbonate and acid rain contains sulfuric acid, another stock acid used in chemistry labs.

 Ethanoic acid is a weaker acid than both of these lab staples and in vinegar it tends to be very dilute.
 By contrast, strong acids like hydrochloric acid have to be treated with a lot more care.
 What’s the difference though?
-Chemically, it’s the positively charged hydrogens in these molecules and how easily they give them up.
-Acids are, by definition, hydrogen or proton ‘donors’.
-Hydrochloric acid readily splits up into hydrogen and chlorine ions in water, making it a strong acid because it ‘donates’ all of its hydrogen.
-But ethanoic acid is more tightly bound and hangs onto its four hydrogens a lot harder, only releasing a single one.
+Chemically, it’s the positively charged protons in these solutions that make them acidic.
+Acid molecules are, by definition, hydrogen ion or proton ‘donors’.
+Hydrochloric acid readily splits up into hydrogen and chlorine ions in water, making it a strong acid.
+But ethanoic acid is more tightly bound, releasing hydrogen ions into solution much less easily.
 That’s why you can splash vinegar about in your kitchen without too much worry.

 So vinegar’s weakness is actually its strength, making it incredibly versatile.
 We use it for pickling vegetables and sprinkling on salads without even having to wear gloves.
 It’s also well used as a cleaning agent and before pump action sprays, all sorts of household objects would be dunked in or scrubbed with vinegar to get the grime off.
 It even works for getting concrete off your hands and, according to those unlucky enough to know, removing powerful, rotten egg-type smells from your clothes – just a tip in case you’re ever cornered by a skunk.